Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 Success!

-My new Save Parameter value is the correct one and now all I need to do, is change the Citra RTC to the desired Date + Time again and skip the final cutscene at the same frame I did earlier.
+My new Save Parameter value is the correct one all I have to do now, is change the Citra RTC to the desired Date + Time again and skip the final cutscene at the same frame I did earlier.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed12.png)